tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 ## Gear

-At 1st level, a sorcerer usually has a simple melee weapon, a few changes of clothing, a wand or staff, and other paraphernalia suggested by their backgrounds.
+At 1st level, a sorcerer usually has a simple melee weapon, a few changes of clothing, a wand or staff, and other paraphernalia suggested by their background.

 ### Gold Pieces